asyagadz/arvato_customers_analysis/README.md

     - processed data - the files processed throughtout the different steps of the project.

+  - models:
+  --- gbmclassifier.pkl - the final classification model
+  --- gbc_pred.csv - output of the classification task - the probabilities of becoming a client for each individual from the test set.

 ## How to Interact with your project/Results
 The output of the Clustering part of the analysis are the clusters the general population is divided into based on its demographic characteristics, as well as information to which clusters the customers of the company belong to.